terjanq/Flag-Capture/CTFZone18/web/Magican/README.md

 and the only functionalities are `login/register`, `edit profile`, `support`.

-`Support` section allows us to send two types of messages to the admin: `Problems with Profile` and `Link to profile`.
+`Support` section allows us to send two types of messages to the admin: `Problems with Profile` and `Get premium account`.
 Each of them contains two fields: `Link to profile` and `Message`.
 ![support]

 `Edit profile` section allows us to edit our name.